-On October 4, 2022 the meeting of holders of the Warrants issued by the Company (identified with the ticker symbol "VTW408A-EC001" - the "Warrants"), approved the amendments to the warrant indenture and the global certificate that covers such Warrants, by means of which a cashless exercise mechanism was implemented that entitles the holders, to obtain 1 (one) Series A share representative of the capital stock of the Company for each 31 (thirty one) Warrants owned.
+On October 4, 2022 the meeting of holders of the Warrants issued by the Company (identified with the ticker symbol "VTW408A-EC001" - the "Warrants"), approved the amendments to the warrant indenture and the global certificate that covers such Warrants, by means of which a cashless exercise mechanism was implemented that entitles the holders, to obtain 1 Series A share representative of the capital stock of the Company for each 31 Warrants owned.

-As of October 4, 2022, the liability for warrants was settled for 32,894, an amount equal to the 3,215,483 Series A shares and was recognized under "Other equity instruments" (Note 11.5.1 and 13.1).
+As of October 4, 2022, the liability for warrants was settled for 32,894, an amount equal to the 3,215,483 Series "A" shares and was recognized under "Other equity instruments".

-Thus, for the years ended December 31, 2023 and 2022, a total of 1,176,811 and 2,038,643 Series A shares were issued, respectively.
+Thus, as of December 31, 2023, 1,176,811 Series A shares were issued.
 They have no nominal value (Note 13.1).